Pre-A-Level / Pre-IB Courses

 Every week there is one full-day trip for students to learn more about the culture of Britain.
 At Lord Wandsworth College the full-day trips are on a Saturday each week.

 These may include: Portsmouth, Cambridge, London, Winchester, Bath, London, Oxford and Windsor.
 Whilst on these trips, students will get to visit many famous sites and attractions.
-There will also be smaller trips available on Sundays to the local town for shopping.
 The trips students take depend on what course duration they attend and all trips are subject to change at short notice due to weather / travel / circumstances beyond our control.

 Thank you for these kind words